CF Rayo Majadahonda: Reserve team

-Founded in 1997, Rayo Majdahonda's reserve team started playing in the Regional Preferente (fifth tier) from 2000 to 2010.
+Founded in 1997, Rayo Majadahonda's reserve team started playing in the Regional Preferente (fifth tier) from 2000 to 2010.
 It was dissolved in 2011, after a third position in the Primera Regional.

 On 4 July 2018, the club reached an agreement with CDF Tres Cantos to become its reserve team.
 The deal ended in April 2020, when the club announced a link with Alcobendas Sport; the club was renamed CD Paracuellos Antamira.

+In 2021, Rayo Majadahonda's B-team returned to an active status, but now as a second reserve team behind Paracuellos.
+On 30 May 2023, Rayo Majadahonda's affiliation with Paracuellos ended, with the club choosing CU Collado Villalba as their new reserve team.